truongconghiep/CarND-Vehicle-Detection/CarND_Vehicle_Detection_writeup.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+To choose HOG parameters, I tried various combinations of parameters and choose the 'LUV' color space because this color space seperates the luminance component from the other two color components.
+The other three parameters are chosen such that the HOG feature is representative and concise as well.
+I grabbed two images from each of the two classes and displayed them to get a feel for what the skimage.hog() output looks like.

+![alt text][image15]

+The other HOG parameters are chosen as follows:

+<pre><code>
+orient = 9
+pix_per_cell = 8
+cell_per_block = 2
+hog_channel = "ALL"
+</code></pre>

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
 To train a linear SVM, first I attract HOG-feature combined with historgram and spatial feature of all images in training set using function [extract_features](https://github.com/truongconghiep/CarND-Vehicle-Detection/blob/becb31638bcbb64c881d689348e4f90ceccd00f4/Training_Model.py#L71).
 Then the SVM is fit to the extracted features to determine the classifier.
+The classifier has an accuracy of 98.96 %

+In the next step I test the classifier with 10 labels
+<pre><code>
+Test Accuracy of SVC =  0.9896
+My SVC predicts:  [0.
+1. 1.
+1. 0.
+1. 1.
+1. 0.
+0.]
+For these 10 labels:  [0.
+1. 1.
+1. 0.
+1. 1.
+1. 0.
+0.]
+0.01602 Seconds to predict 10 labels with SVC
+</code></pre>

 ### Sliding Window Search